-To be designated a Waldorf Scholar, a student must have completed, with a minimum final grade of B, Honors/English 106 and 107, Honors Religion 205, Honors 200, three Honors Colloquia (1 credit each), and successfully complete an independent research project (Honors Thesis, 1 or 2 credits) with a faculty advisor of their choosing.
-They must present the results of their research at Waldorf's annual academic conference, Inquirer, and they must turn in to the Honors College Director a publishable copy of their final paper or project.
+To be designated a Waldorf Scholar, a student must have completed, with a minimum final grade of B, Honors/English 106 and 107, Honors Religion 205, Honors 200, three Honors Colloquia (1 credit each, HON 279, 289, and/or Honors World Trip 399), and an independent research project (HON 499: Honors Thesis, 1 or 2 credits) with a faculty advisor of their choosing.
+They must present the results of their research at a public venue such as Waldorf's annual academic conference, Inquirere, and they must turn in to the Honors College Director a publishable copy of their final paper or project.

 Students who are successfully making progress towards Waldorf Scholar Status are eligible, if they choose, to enroll for the Honors World Trip.
-The bi-annual World Trip is a voyage abroad accompanied by Waldorf faculty.
+The biannual World Trip is a voyage abroad accompanied by Waldorf faculty.
 This trip is partially subsidized by the college in honor of its Waldorf Scholars.